-The Annual Investment Allowance (AIA) (currently set at £1,000,000) allows businesses to spend up to that amount a year on new assets and then deduct that cost from their taxable profits.
+The Annual Investment Allowance (AIA) currently allows businesses to spend up to £1 million a year on new assets and then deduct that cost from their taxable profits.
 You can’t claim AIA on some assets, including cars, assets introduced from another business (e.g. using the same computer) and personal assets you happen also to use in your business.

-There is also a 100 per cent first-year allowance that means you can avoid paying any tax on an asset in the year you purchase it.
+There is also a 100 per cent first-year allowance that means you can claim back tax on an asset in the year you purchase it.

 How an accountant can help